Programming for ages 3 to Grade 12

 - We will require daily tracking of the prominent COVID-19 symptoms through an online form before the camp day begins.
 You will be checked in at drop off

-- Per CDC guidance, anyone exhibiting any symptoms must stay at home or will be sent home until cleared to return.
+- Per CDC guidance, anyone exhibiting any symptoms; or who has had direct contact with a COVID-19 positive person must stay at home or they will be sent home until cleared to return.

-- Contact tracing if there is exposure: we will be minimizing the number of individuals campers who are in contact via cohorts to allow for clear contact tracking.
+- Contact tracing if there is exposure: we will be minimizing the number of individuals campers are in contact with via cohorts to allow for clear contact tracking.

 Summer Nursery Program for 3-Year-Olds